flaviocopes/vuehandbook/10-vue-directives/index.md

 <a @:click="handleClick">Click me!</a>
 ```

+> More details on v-on in the Events section

 ## Show or hide

 You can choose to only show an element in the DOM if a particular property of the Vue instance evaluates to true, using `v-show`: